Blog

 These errors could occur as the result of:

-Because of the possibility of human errors by the credit reporting agency, courthouse reports, and more, you should always advise a job applicant to closely review the results of their report.
+Because of the possibility of human errors by the credit reporting agency, courthouse reports, and more, candidates have the legal right under the FCRA to dispute inaccurate background information.
 If a consumer believes that there is an inaccuracy, they should immediately contact either their employer or the background check company to initiate the dispute process.
 It’s always encouraged to actively try to resolve any consumer disputes as soon as possible, despite the 30 days a background check company gives themselves to complete an investigation.

 Common Adverse Action Mistakes to Look Out For